The Technology, Media and Telecommunications Review: Spain

 iii Restrictions on the provision of service

 Regarding restrictions on pricing, the only regulated retail price that was in place in 2012 (i.e., the maintenance fee for telephone line rental) was liberalised as a result of the review of the market for access to the public telephone network at a fixed location carried out by the CMT in December 2012.
 After 2016, Telefónica ended the freezing and such retail price was fully liberalised.
-The NMCC has also imposed restrictions on wholesaler prices charged by Telefónica to the alternative operators for the use of its infrastructure and networks.
+The NMCC has also imposed restrictions on wholesaler prices charged by Telefónica to the alternative operators for the use of its infrastructure and networks, which were updated in June 2021.

 For operators with significant market power, the NMCC may impose additional obligations to ensure transparency regarding interconnection and access, non-discrimination (i.e., the operator applies equivalent conditions to operators providing equivalent services) and wholesale price control.
 In this regard, Telefónica has issued, inter alia, price and service level offers validated by the NMCC and available to other operators, including: